-The city has 9 marinas with capabilities to service super yachts, as well as one of the most advanced marine industry cluster developments in the southern hemisphere.
+The city has 5 marinas offering dedicated service and facilities for super yachts, as well as one of the most advanced marine industry cluster developments in the southern hemisphere.6

 Each year, international buyers come from around the world to attend the annual Sanctuary Cove Boat Show and Marine Export Conference that showcases local innovation.

-Australia’s screen industry has a strong presence on the Gold Coast.
-The region boasts diverse shooting locations, high calibre film and production personnel and the Village Roadshow Studios which features a new world-class sound stage and the southern hemisphere’s largest water tank used for filming.
+Australia’s film and screen industry has a strong presence on the Gold Coast.
+The region boasts diverse shooting locations, high-calibre film and production personnel and the Village Roadshow Studios which features a new world-class sound stage and the southern hemisphere’s largest water tank used for filming.
 These assets attract production companies from across the world to produce feature films, commercials, television series and video clips.

 Trade and investment services

 For more information on opportunities in the Gold Coast region, connect with TIQ today.

 1Gold Coast City, 2019, ‘Gold Coast City Economic Profile’, https://economy.id.com.au/gold-coast, accessed July 2020.

 2Regional Development Australia Gold Coast Inc, ‘Investment and Trade Opportunities’, https://rdagoldcoast.org.au/invest/investment-trade-opportunities, accessed July 2020.